EnterpriseDB/terraform-provider-biganimal/docs/data-sources/region.md

 ### Required

-- `cloud_provider` (String) Cloud Provider to list the regions. e.g. "aws", "azure".
+- `cloud_provider` (String) Cloud Provider to list the regions.
+For example, "aws", "azure".

 ### Optional

 - `query` (String) Query to filter region list.
-- `region_id` (String) Unique Region ID. e.g. "germanywestcentral" in the azure cloud provider, "eu-west-1" in the aws cloud provider.
+- `region_id` (String) Unique Region ID.
+For example, "germanywestcentral" in the azure cloud provider, "eu-west-1" in the aws cloud provider.

 ### Read-Only